shyamgupta196/TelegramToolkit/README.md

                         The Telegram Toolkit will consider the entity type while computing the entity frequency over channels.
 It only works with either '-efc' or '--entity-frequency-channel' option.
   -efcs ENTITY_FREQUENCY_CHANNEL_DEST, --entity-frequency-channel-save ENTITY_FREQUENCY_CHANNEL_DEST
-                        The output file containing the entity frequency over channels.
+                        The output file name containing the entity frequency over channels.
 It only works with either '-efc' or '--entity-frequency-channel' option.
 Default: entity_frequency_over_channels